Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Light delivery for multiple zones

-We benchmark the maximum coupling rates that can be achieved in our trap by sending the full power output of the TA into Zone 1 and performing Rabi oscillations in the $\ket{\downarrow} \rightarrow \ket{3D_{5/2}, m_j = -5/2}$ transition.
+We benchmark the maximum coupling rates that can be achieved in our trap by sending the full power output of the TA to Zone 1, passing through its respective fiber AOM.
+In this way we send up to $\SI{100}{\milli\watt}$ of power into the trap.
+With this configuration, we perform Rabi oscillations in the $\ket{\downarrow} \rightarrow \ket{3D_{5/2}, m_j = -5/2}$ transition.
 The result is shown in \aref{fig:fast-flops}(b) where we extract a carrier Rabi frequency of $2\pi\times$\SI{1.452(3)}{\mega\hertz}.
 In order to achieve a high coupling rate simultaneously in multiple zones, we propose to extend the setup by splitting the light after the second injection diode and installing one TA and one control AOM per zone.